phasorpy/phasorpy/docs/phasor_approach.rst

   `PhasorPy <https://github.com/phasorpy/phasorpy/>`__
   is an open-source Python library for the analysis of luminescence lifetime and hyperspectral images using the phasor approach.
+  The library enables reproducible phasor-based FLIM and HSI workflows.
+  It provides tools to read microscopy data in many file formats and to calculate, calibrate, filter, visualize, and interconvert phasor coordinates, lifetimes, and signals.
+Phasor coordinates can be exported to standard formats and analyzed through cursor-based region-of-interest selection, cluster detection, multi-component unmixing, FRET efficiency and concentration estimation.
-  It is a thoroughly tested, well-documented, and actively maintained library for phasor analysis, distributed under the permissive MIT license.
+  It is distributed under the permissive MIT license.

 -
   .. _simfcs: